Greater Western Sydney Giants

-The Greater Western Sydney Giants (officially the Greater Western Sydney Football Club and colloquially known as the GWS Giants or simply GWS or Giants) is a professional Australian rules football club based in Sydney Olympic Park which represents the Greater Western Sydney region of New South Wales.
+The Greater Western Sydney Giants (officially the Greater Western Sydney Football Club, colloquially known as the GWS Giants or simply GWS, Giants) is a professional Australian rules football club based in the Western Sydney region of Sydney, New South Wales.

 The Giants compete in the Australian Football League (AFL), and entered the league in 2012 as the competition's 18th active club.
-The club train at the WestConnex Centre in the Olympic Park and play most home matches at Sydney Showground Stadium, also located within the Olympic Park precinct.
-In addition it plays four home matches per season at Manuka Oval in Canberra as part of a deal with the ACT Government.
+The club train at Tom Wills Oval in the Olympic Park and play most home matches at Sydney Showground Stadium, also located within the Olympic Park precinct.
+In addition it plays up to four home matches per season at Manuka Oval in Canberra as part of a deal with the ACT Government.

 The Giants commenced competing in the AFL in March 2012.
 After struggling initially and claiming consecutive wooden spoons in their first two seasons, the club reached finals for the first time in 2016 and qualified for its first Grand Final in 2019, where they were defeated by by 89 points.
 As of 2025, the club has qualified for the finals eight times.

 The Giants also operate other teams outside of the AFL.
 The club has fielded a team in the AFL Women's league since 2017 and a reserves team in the Victorian Football League (VFL) since 2021 and the Greater Western Sydney Giants Academy, consisting of the club's best junior development signings, contests Division 2 of the men's and women's underage national championships and the Talent League.
 A netball team, known as Giants Netball, competes in the Suncorp Super Netball.